joshwadle/My-solutions-to-precourse/Chapter_1_Python_Syntax/assignments/assignment_3_intro_class.md

 Note that input `In [5]` and `In [6]` shows how to modify the 'real' attribute.
 Input `In [7]` shows that it is possible to access instance variables not entered as arguments of the class, but present in the `__init__` method.

-ACTION: Use the [complex_class.py](../code/complex_class.py).
+CHALLENGE: Let us use the [complex_class.py](../code/complex_class.py).
+Open iPython in the terminal and import the `Complex` class.
 Create an instance of the class Complex, `complex_2`, for the complex number 1 + 3i.
 Change its imaginary part to 2.
+Access its real part, then its imaginary part.

+YOUR ANSWER: Copy paste the inputs and outputs obtained in iPython.

 ## Defining more methods

 Remember `join` and `sort` methods vs the `enumerate()` function from the `assignment_1.md`? `join` and `sort` are methods from the String class, already implemented in python.
 Methods are available through the `.` notation.

-### 1. Methods for relying on the class instance
+### 1. Methods relying on the class instance

 A very useful aspect of methods in a class is `self`, as it bounds the object’s data to the object.
 Let's add the following method to the class Complex (don't forget the indentation)